A Field of Practice

 Instruments

 Seven instruments that observe, summarize, and suggest.
 They do not decide.
-The human stays in the loop — that's the point.

 001